 After two days in Seattle, the anticipation of getting onto the train was reaching a fever pitch.
 Our son was asking every 15 minutes for updates on when it would be time to go.
 Check-in was surprisingly quick, so we ended up with 2 hours to kill at the train station.
 Though he steadfastly argued against leaving the station for fear of missing our train, the last call for enjoying Seattle’s amazing coffee was too much to resist.

-We arrived in Montana and continued scratching off the “firsts” for our city-dwelling son (and my wife!): seeing snow capped mountains, fishing, rafting (more like drifting) down a river, seeing bears and mountain goats in their habitat, stepping into ice cold lake water, witnessing a double rainbow, breathing fresh mountain air and drinking fresh mountain spring water!
+We arrived in Montana and continued scratching off the “firsts” for our city-dwelling son (and my wife!): seeing snow-capped mountains, fishing, rafting (more like drifting) down a river, seeing bears and mountain goats in their habitat, stepping into ice cold lake water, witnessing a double rainbow, breathing fresh mountain air and drinking fresh mountain spring water!
 Words and pictures cannot accurately describe the enormity and beauty of Glacier National Park.
-Even though my father insisted that the mountain goats we saw were fake and installed by the Parks service, Glacier is a can’t miss if you’re ever in the area.
+Even though my father insisted that the mountain goats we saw were fake and installed by the Parks service, Glacier is a can’t-miss if you’re ever in the area.
 Don’t miss Going to the Sun Road as there is plenty to see right from the car window.
-For the young and the elderly, there are nice, short walks (around one-mile long) that are easily accessible from the road.
-If you want to stay inside the park, rustic Many Glacier Hotel is well worth the money with its prime location right on a lake and its million dollar views of the mountains.
-We got off the train at Whitefish, MT, which is a decent sized town with a suburban feel that is fed by tourism all year round.
+For the young and the elderly, there are nice, short walks (around one mile long) that are easily accessible from the road.
+If you want to stay inside the park, the rustic Many Glacier Hotel is well worth the money with its prime location right on a lake and its million-dollar views of the mountains.
+We got off the train at Whitefish, MT, which is a decent-sized town with a suburban feel that is fed by tourism all year round.

 The derailment provided weeks worth of talking points and seeing it was proof positive to my Mom that Amtrak was not making the whole thing up as an excuse for being late.
-The astonishment of seeing ripped up rails and train cars toppled on their side ended up being one of the most memorable parts of the trip for our son, who talked about it often afterwards.
+The astonishment of seeing ripped-up rails and train cars toppled on their side ended up being one of the most memorable parts of the trip for our son, who talked about it often afterward.

 We reached Chicago, our final stop.
-The return to city life was welcome and we spent most of our time reconnecting with friends and eating deep dish pizza.
-Chicago may be called the second city, but it when it comes to architecture, it is second to none.
-It seemed like there was some quirky looking building or piece of artwork to gawk at every other block.
-The highlights and for our son included an architecture ride on the Loop, a beach on Lake Michigan (Loyola Park) and the Crown Fountain at Millenium Park.
+The return to city life was welcome and we spent most of our time reconnecting with friends and eating deep-dish pizza.
+Chicago may be called the second city, but when it comes to architecture, it is second to none.
+It seemed like there was some quirky-looking building or piece of artwork to gawk at every other block.
+The highlights for our son included an architecture ride on the Loop, a beach on Lake Michigan (Loyola Park) and the Crown Fountain at Millenium Park.
 Even though our son didn’t find it too interesting, we thought that Cloud Gate in Millenium Park, which is right by the fountain, was pretty awesome as well.